 Final Packing Tips#

-- Wear your bulkiest items on the plane — Sneakers and jacket
+- Wear your bulkiest items on the plane — Sneakers and jacket on your body, not in your suitcase.

 Planning your Athens trip?
 Check out our 3-day Athens itinerary and Athens neighborhood guide.